MCamp859/hello-world/its-README.md

 #### Partition, format, and mount different disks to the specific directories

 Prepare a disk larger than **1.3 TB** to mount to the machine, and then divide the disk into 5 partitions.
-   * first partition 10GB: Allocat to Consul service to store storage encryption key and other related information.
+   * first partition 10 GB: Allocate to Consul service to store storage encryption key and other related information.
-   * second partition 100GB: Allocat to the Psql database to store media metadata and other related information.
+   * second partition 100 GB: Allocate to the Psql database to store media metadata and other related information.
-   * third partition 400GB: Allocat to Media Storage to store pictures or videos.
+   * third partition 400 GB: Allocate to Media Storage to store pictures or videos.
-   * fourth partition 500GB: Allocated to Hbase to store archive data.
+   * fourth partition 500 GB: Allocate to Hbase to store archive data.
-   * fifth partition 200GB: Used to store local images or videos and corresponding metadata data.
+   * fifth partition 200 GB: Used to store local images or videos and corresponding metadata data.

 Run the following commands to create the script `mount_disks.sh`: